loganmc10/openshift-edge-installer/edge/docs/HYPERSHIFT.md

 ## API and Ingress networking
 The API for the hosted cluster is served via a Layer 2 MetalLB address on the provisioning cluster.
 This means that the address you choose for the hosted cluster API needs to be in the same subnet as the provisioning cluster.

 The Ingress address is served via MetalLB on the hosted cluster.
-This means that the address you choose for the Ingress needs to be in the same subnet as the hosted cluster workers.
+This means that the address you choose for the Ingress needs to be in the same subnet as the hosted (edge) cluster workers.
 ## Hosted cluster configuration
 See the [configuration example](../install-config-hypershift-example.yaml) for a list of valid options.
 Not every option that is valid for standard clusters is valid for hosted clusters.